| |

 Not all vineyards are licensed to sell by the bottle

-at the vineyard, but they will tell how best to buy their wines.
+at the vineyard, but they will tell you how best to buy their wines.

 Many vineyards will sell you their wines by mail order and this is a